Logo for Journalism New England Career Lab with a circular design on the left and bold text.

 Placement or Pipeline

-Partner newsrooms commit to hiring graduates for paid roles ranging from full‑time to part‑time to freelance.
+Partner newsrooms may hire graduates for paid roles ranging from full‑time to part‑time to freelance.
 Those who self-nominate bolster their job hunt with a clip file.

 Paid Training